Manchester city centre: Spinningfields

 Spinningfields is the designated business district in the city centre.

 Spinningfields is an area in the west adjoining the middle part of Deansgate and the main business district of the city centre.
 The proposal to create a designated central business district originated in 1997 when Allied London purchased a number of buildings around the John Rylands Library.
 Allied London executive Mike Ingall was convinced of the site's regeneration potential and Manchester City Council was keen to redevelop the city centre after the 1996 Manchester bombing.
 The development, named from a narrow street which ran westwards from Deansgate, is bounded by Bridge Street to the north, Quay Street to the south, Deansgate to the east, and the River Irwell to the west.

 The area is noted for glazed, modern buildings – many of which are offices.
-In 2010, Spinningfields accounted for 35% of the city centre prime office space with 44 commercial organisation employing nearly 20,000 people.
+In 2010, Spinningfields accounted for 35% of the city centre prime office space with 44 commercial organisations employing nearly 20,000 people.
 Notable buildings in the area include 1 The Avenue, 3 Hardman Street and the Civil Justice Centre – short-listed for the Stirling Prize and noted as a landmark building for its distinctive cantilevers.
 Future buildings include the Cotton Building and construction commenced in summer 2014 and will be completed by 2016.
-Construction on a new 90 metre office tower, 1 Spinningfields could also commence in 2015 after securing a pre-let in late 2014.
+Construction on a new 90-metre office tower, 1 Spinningfields could also commence in 2015 after securing a pre-let in late 2014.

 Aside from offices, Spinningfields was home to a number of high end retail units such as Armani and Mulberry.
 However, with the main retail district being on the opposite side of the city centre, these units struggled.
 In recent years the district has cultivated a far more successful image in the food and drink offering with a number of popular restaurants and bars in the area.
 Footfall, particularly in the evening after work hours, has increased, and revenue from retail and leisure in Spinningfields has risen from £10 million in 2008 to £50 million in 2014.